zoro-no1/WebRTCApp/README.md

 3. Open the frontend in your browser (usually at [http://localhost:5173](http://localhost:5173)).
 4. Open another browser window or device to connect and test video calls.

+### New Features & Updates

+- **Cut Button**: Added to the call UI for ending calls.
+- **Call Confirmation**: When someone calls you, a confirmation dialog appears.
+You must accept the call before the connection is established.
+- **Improved ICE Candidate Handling**: Both peers now listen for ICE candidates as soon as the socket connects, ensuring reliable connection setup.
+- **Responsive Sidebar**: Sidebar is now mobile-friendly and toggles with a hamburger button.
+- **Remote Video Stream**: Remote video is displayed correctly when a call is active.

 ## Project Structure

 ```